Skip to main content

 Faster Than It Should

-If your child's prescription has increased by 0.50 D or more every year for the past two years, that is not normal age-related progression - it is a signal that myopia is not being managed, only corrected.
-Evidence-based myopia management can slow progression by 50–80%.
-Also available in-clinic at our Chennai and Hyderabad clinics.
+If your child's prescription has increased by 0.50 D or more every year for the past two years, that is not normal age-related progression - it is a signal that myopia is being corrected but not managed.
+Evidence-based myopia management can slow progression by 50-80% and protect your child's long-term ocular health.

 Why Pune Children Are Particularly Vulnerable to Myopia Progression

-The critical misunderstanding: Many Pune parents - including those with engineering or science backgrounds - believe that myopia is simply a prescription that gets updated annually.
-It is not.
-Myopia is a structural change in the eye (axial elongation), and each dioptre of increase corresponds to a measurable increase in the risk of myopia-related eye disease in later life - including retinal detachment, glaucoma, and myopic macular degeneration.
-Management is about protecting your child's long-term ocular health, not just convenience for reading the board.
+The critical misunderstanding: Myopia is not a prescription that gets updated annually - it is a structural change in the eye (axial elongation).
+Each dioptre of increase corresponds to a measurable increase in the risk of myopia-related eye disease in later life, including retinal detachment and myopic macular degeneration.
+Management protects your child's long-term ocular health, not just classroom convenience.

 Myopia Progression Risk Factors in Pune's Population